sslupsky/zephyr-out-of-tree/boards/arm/arduino_mkr_1310/doc/index.rst

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world
-      :board: arduino_zero
+      :board: arduino_mkr_1310
       :goals: build
       :compact:

 #.
-Connect the Arduino Zero to your host computer using the USB debug
+Connect the Arduino MKR WAN 1310 to your host computer using the USB debug
    port.

 #.
 Run your favorite terminal program to listen for output.
 Under Linux the